yashkothari92/codewithme/Leetcode/README.md

 		Step 6) 1 is odd; subtract 1 and obtain 0.

 	@ while num is +ve, (if even, divide by 2 else deduct 1) and increment counter

+#1354.
+Construct Target Array With Multiple Sums  (Hard)

+	Given an array of integers target.
+From a starting array, A consisting of all 1's, you may perform the following procedure :

+    let x be the sum of all elements currently in your array. choose index i, such that 0 <= i < target.size and set the value of A at index i to x.
+    You may repeat this procedure as many times as needed.

+	Return True if it is possible to construct the target array from A otherwise return False.

+	Example 1:
+	Input: target = [9,3,5]
+	Output: true
+	Explanation: Start with [1, 1, 1]
+	[1, 1, 1], sum = 3 choose index 1
+	[1, 3, 1], sum = 5 choose index 2
+	[1, 3, 5], sum = 9 choose index 0
+	[9, 3, 5] Done

+	Example 2:
+	Input: target = [1,1,1,2]
+	Output: false
+	Explanation: Impossible to create target array from [1,1,1,1].

+	Example 3:
+	Input: target = [8,5]
+	Output: true

+	@ Start backwards (From target and reach it [1, 1 ...]
+	Use Priority Queue (Max heap), store all target array to PQ (also maintains totalSum). poll the max element,set remainingSum = totalSum - maxElement update newElem (to be added to PQ) as maxElement%remainingSum also update totalSum = newElem + remainingSum

+	if at any point in time, maxElement=1 or remainingSum=1 => return true or else if maxElement < remainingSum or remaininSum=0 => return false

 #1450	Number of Students Doing Homework at a Given Time (E)